aarnphm/aarnphm.github.io/content/thoughts/manifold.md

 > an $n$-dimensional manifold is a topological space with the property that each point has a [[thoughts/manifold#neighborhood|neighbourhood]] that is [[thoughts/homeomorphism|homeomorphic]] to an open subset of $n$-dimensional Euclidean space.

-Formally,a topological manifold is a ==second countable Hausdorff space== that is _locally homeomorphic_ to a Euclidean space.
+Formally, a topological manifold is a ==second countable Hausdorff space== that is _locally homeomorphic_ to a Euclidean space.

 > [!abstract] Locally homeomorphic to a Euclidean space
 >